 “Why does the world turn upon one small human?
 What makes her unique!?”

-The wrath of his ruler did not fase Klbkch, and his voice cut through her ire as he raised it.
+The wrath of his ruler did not faze Klbkch, and his voice cut through her ire as he raised it.

-“Perhaps because another world turns upon her as well.
+“Perhaps because she is part of a grander picture, my Queen.
+One I have not put together yet, but it includes Erin Solstice.
 And she is not alone.
 Ryoka Griffin, Erin Solstice…they are pieces.
 I believe they are connected with the other anomalies found by the Hives.”

 That stopped his Queen.
 She paused, and took in the silent messages he sent her across the telepathic link.